StarRocks/starrocks/docs/en/data_source/catalog/iceberg_catalog.md

 Unit: Bytes
 Default value: `8388608`, equivalent to 8 MB
 Description: The maximum size of a file that can be cached.
 Files whose size exceeds the value of this parameter cannot be cached.
 If a query requests these files, StarRocks retrieves them from the remote storage.

-### Configure Iceberg table pointer and partition name caching

-You can use the session variable [`enable_iceberg_metadata_cache`](../../reference/System_variable.md) to specify whether to cache pointers and partition names for Iceberg tables.
-This variable is supported from v3.2.1 onwards.

-From v3.2.1 to v3.2.3, this parameter is set to `true` by default, regardless of what metastore service is used.
-In v3.2.4 and later, if the Iceberg cluster uses AWS Glue as metastore, this parameter still defaults to `true`.
-However, if the Iceberg cluster uses other metastore service such as Hive metastore, this parameter defaults to `false`.
->>>>>>> d7322a1a38 ([Doc] format system variables (backport #44546) (#44579))